-All students are required to comply with the College's immunization requirements.
-Additionally, all students are required to comply with all Skidmore College directives and guidelines related to public health crises.
+All students are asked to comply with all Skidmore College directives and guidelines related to public health crises.

-During the 2022-2023 academic year, students are required to review information about the ongoing COVID-19 pandemic on the Campus Planning 2022-2023 website.
+During the academic year, students are required to review information about the ongoing COVID-19 pandemic on the Campus Planning website.
+The most up-to-date information on Skidmore's response to COVID-19, including masking requirements and vaccinations, are located on this site.